 The term reseller is quite broad and is sometimes used to mean someone anywhere in the supply chain either at a wholesale or retail level.

-So which one is right for my business?
+So which one is right for your business?
+Distributor or Reseller?

 Basically, it comes down to your business strategy as to which relationship is better suited.